sofiaringstedt/bambuser/README.md

 ### Answer
       Place a brief explanation here.
 You can explain this further during the technical interview.
+- The error is due to a same-origin policy setting, not allowing other origins/scripts than your own to interact with your script.
+So, this is happening because you are trying to navigate to another website within the <iframe>.
+The iframe only allows to display content from the same origin as the parent/main website.
+- There are a lot of security risks related to opening website within and the default setting is therefore set to "X-Frame-Options: SAMEORIGIN" (as seen in the error message in console).
+One of the biggest reasonings behind same-origin-policy is to avoid clickjacking (a user thinking they are clicking on/navigating to one website, but they are in fact directed to another one).
+- There are a lot of good reasons behind same-origin-policies, but as seen in this example it quickly becomes a bit too strict.
+What I would approach in order to work around the issue while keeping the security SOP provides is CORS.
+With CORS you can allows other origins to interact with your script.
+My initial idea would be to allow requests from https://demo.bambuser.shop/ and its paths.

 See how to reproduce the error: [Video](producing-iframe-error.mp4)